-He went to Pine Camp, NY with 25 artillery specialists for a 3 month test to determine the effect of cold on artillery items.
+He went to Pine Camp, NY with 25 artillery specialists for a 3-month test to determine the effect of cold on artillery items.
 In 1945, he was assigned to build a weather station at Shark River to include a power supply, teletype functions with 30 sensors, to report weather to the station.
 Then he moved from Bldg.
 2525 to Evans Bldg.
 36/37.
-There radars would be assembled in Bldg 37 and installed in trailers with antennas 2- to 30 ft. long (known as Bedspring Radars).
+Their radars would be assembled in Bldg 37 and installed in trailers with antennas 2- to 30 ft. long (known as Bedspring Radars).
 These were in use in Hawaii when the Japanese attacked Pearl Harbor.
 He then was assigned to Bldg.
 39, Meteorological Branch.
 His work there included storm detection.
-During late 1942, early 1943, the first weather stration was built to service Ft.
+In late 1942, early 1943, the first weather station was built to service Ft.
 Monmouth and surrounding area.
-His group built infrared sensors, did research on solid state materials, tested balloons and radiosonde.
+His group built infrared sensors, did research on solid-state materials, tested balloons, and radiosonde.
 After settling in Camp Evans, half of his people quit.
 Bldg.
 2525 became a USAF functioning location.

-Mr. Stine’s group built temperature sensitive devices, calibrated and built barometers and shipped these along with soldiers all over the world.
-They distilled mercury for barometers in a building which became polluted.
+Mr. Stine’s group built temperature-sensitive devices, calibrated and built barometers, and shipped these along with soldiers all over the world.
+They distilled mercury for barometers in a building that became polluted.
 USAF took over this program.
-Stine’s group tested hundreds of thermometers for Army.
-They sent up space balloons to determine weather at 120,000 ft.
-Stine purchased a German telescope for $1, added a motion picture camera and used these to determine why balloons freeze at 120,000 ft.
+Stine’s group tested hundreds of thermometers for the Army.
+They sent up space balloons to determine the weather at 120,000 ft.
+Stine purchased a German telescope for $1, added a motion picture camera, and used these to determine why balloons freeze at 120,000 ft.
 Testing utilized a B-29 and used high altitude test chambers which simulated altitudes to 20,000 ft.
 His group also tested captured foreign equipment.
 A balloon hangar was built for these tests.

 He became involved in working with a German V-2 Rocket, before it fired, to measure weather.
 One was maintained at Evans.
 He described a “Borden Tube” which had to be evacuated for use.
-His group build chemistry laboratory to generate hydrogen for balloons.
-They worked with potassium, calcium, sodium hydroxides and water to produce the needed water.
-He then participated in Yuma Desert testing of a 6 ft. soldier with full pack, exposed to 95 – 125 degrees F to determine what soldiers can take, exposed to heat and dust.
-Operation of tanks in desert environments were analyzed and breakdown found to be caused by dust.
+His group builds a chemistry laboratory to generate hydrogen for balloons.
+They worked with potassium, calcium, sodium hydroxides, and water to produce the needed water.
+He then participated in Yuma Desert testing of a 6 ft. soldier with a full pack, exposed to 95 – 125 degrees F to determine what soldiers can take, exposed to heat and dust.
+The operation of tanks in desert environments was analyzed and breakdown found to be caused by dust.
 He set up 40 weather stations around Yuma and investigated how a tornado forms and how air turns and twists in and around the storm.

-Mr. Stine was offered, and left Evans to become; an Assistant Professor at the University of Illinois, but was lured soon after by Monmouth to visit GE to talk to Dr Langmuir to get his opinion on solid state physics subjects.
+Mr. Stine was offered, and left Evans to become; an Assistant Professor at the University of Illinois, but was lured soon after by Monmouth to visit GE to talk to Dr. Langmuir to get his opinion on solid-state physics subjects.
 He became involved with seeding clouds with dry ice (Project Cirrus) and determining how thunderstorms form.
 Seventeen planes were used in a classified project.
 In Sea Girt, seeding clouds was tried.
-A hurricane was s ceded by a B-17, assigned to Mr: Stine, measuring all storm parts, its’ eye and edge, temperature, humidity and pressure.
-In Albuquerque, NM, clouds were seeded which produced more rain water than the total of 3 earlier years.
+A hurricane was s ceded by a B-17, assigned to Mr: Stine, measuring all storm parts, its’ eye, and edge, temperature, humidity, and pressure.
+In Albuquerque, NM, clouds were seeded which produced more rainwater than a total of 3 earlier years.

 Page created August 2, 2002